 After reading this blog, it may appear as if writing custom ETL scripts to achieve the above steps to move data from S3 to Snowflake is not that complicated.
 However, in reality, there is a lot that goes into building these tiny things in a coherent, robust way to ensure that your data pipelines are going to function reliably and efficiently.
 Some specific challenges to that end are –

-- Other than one-of uses of the COPY command for specific, ad-hoc tasks, as far as data engineering and ETL goes, this whole chain of events will have to be automated so that real-time data is available as soon as possible for analysis.
-Setting up snowpipe or any similar solution to achieve that in a reliable fashion is no trivial task.
+- Other than one-of-use of the COPY command for specific, ad-hoc tasks, as far as data engineering and ETL goes, this whole chain of events will have to be automated so that real-time data is available as soon as possible for analysis.
+Setting up Snowpipe or any similar solution to achieve that reliably is no trivial task.